VictoriaJiang2126/VictoriaJiang2126/README.md

-<h1 align="center">Hi👋, I'm Victoria！😊</h1>
+<h1 align="center">Hi👋, I'm Victoria！🦋</h1>
 <h3 align="center">A passionate fullstack developer from China</h3>

 - 👯 Hi there!
-I'm Victoria Jiang👋.
+I'm Victoria Jiang 💙.
 I'm currently pursuing a Master's degree in Computer Engineering with a focus on Software Engineering at the University of Toronto.
 I completed my Bachelor's degree at the Beijing University of Posts and Telecommunications in China.

 - 🔭 I’m presently working as a FullStack Developer Intern at Microsoft AI.